oppia/oppia/.github/SECURITY.md

 ## Report

-Reporters should email [security@oppia.org](mailto:security@oppia.org) with:
+Reporters should email [security@oppia.org](mailto:security@oppia.org) or open a [GitHub Security Vulnerability Report](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability) with:

 * A description of the problem.
 * Steps we can follow to reproduce the problem.
 * Affected versions.
 * If known, mitigations for the problem.

-We will respond within 3 days of the reporter’s email to acknowledge receipt of their report.
-Here is a template acknowledgement email:
+We will respond within 3 days of the reporter's submission to acknowledge receipt of their report.
+Here is a template acknowledgement message:

 ```
 Hi $REPORTER,